-In order to meet all requirements, the student must attend all meetings, workshops/seminars; provide the Director Human Services Programs with the two practicum evaluations (at mid-term and final) signed by the practicum supervisor, and a practicum supervisor signed record of log hours.
-These documents must be submitted by the last day of the final semester of the student's program.
+In order to meet all requirements, the student must:

+- Attend all meetings, workshops/seminars; - Provide the Director with Reflective journals as specified; - Participate and be engaged in seminars/workshops; - Actively engage in successfully completing 300 hours of practicum placement; - Provide the Director Human Services Programs with the two practicum evaluations at mid-term (150 hours) and final (300 hours,) signed by the practicum supervisor; - Provide a practicum supervisor signed record of log hours. - All documents must be submitted by the last day of the final semester of the student's program.